Azure/autorest.typescript/packages/typespec-test/test/NetworkAnalytics.Management/generated/typespec-ts/README.md

-# Azure NetworkAnalytics REST client library for JavaScript
+# Azure NetworkAnalytics client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure NetworkAnalytics REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure NetworkAnalytics client.